The world premiere of Egyptians ran at the Gulbenkian Arts Centre in Kent 22-25 February 2023

 ABOUT THE PLAY

-One intriguing word survives from the original text of this ancient play: cheiroumenoi, or, "flesh-hooks".
-We are currently in the process of reconstructing this lost tragedy through workshops and discussions with leading practitioners and academics across the world.
-Egyptians will premier in February 2023 at the Gulbenkian Arts Centre in Kent before its UK and international tour.
+One intriguing word survives from the original text of this ancient play, and the creative team embarked on a process of reconstructing this lost tragedy through workshops and discussions with leading practitioners and academics across the world.
+Egyptians premiered in February 2023 at the Gulbenkian Arts Centre in Kent.

 The workshop process is integral to rebuilding the tetralogy.
 Rather than just using a paper and pencil approach, we aim to work practically in much the same way that Aeschylus would have.
 Using music, movement and acting, we integrate them from the start in the creation of the whole production.
 Each workshop process forms part of a larger iterative scheme that will slowly and surely build up the plays and productions simultaneously.